These resources are not endorsed or sponsored by the Alden Public Library and are just informational only.

 The Library ordinance can be located in the Alden City Code, Chapter 21.

-The Library Board of Trustees meet regularly the 2nd Thursday of every month at 11:30am at the library.
+The Library Board of Trustees meet regularly the 2nd Wednesday of every month at 11:30am at the library.
+The agenda is posted at the Alden Post Office, the front door of the library, and on our website.

 Name Term End Date Position